Many patients with blood clots can go home from ER

 “The clinical decision support tool for pulmonary embolism benefits all players,” Vinson said.
 “Physicians receive evidence-based guidance on how to provide optimal care, patients receive the intensity of care that best matches their needs, and the health care system at large is enabled to better manage its resources.”

 The study was funded by the Garfield Memorial National Research Fund, The Permanente Medical Group Delivery Science and Physician Researcher programs, Kaiser Permanente Northern California Community Benefit Program, and the Kaiser Permanente Innovation Fund for Technology.

-In addition to Vinson and Ballard, co-authors of the study were Dustin G. Mark, MD, Uli Chettipally, MD, MPH, Jie Huang, PhD, Adina S. Rauchwerger, MPH, Mary E. Reed, DrPH, James S. Lin, MD, Mamata V. Kene, MD, MPH, Dana R. Sax, MD, MPH, , Ian D. McLachlan, MD, MPH, , and Andrew R. Elms, MD, all affiliated with Kaiser Permanente’s CREST Network; David H. Wang, MD, Scripps Health, Tamara S. Pleshakov, DO, Kaiser Permanente Los Angeles Medical Center, Cyrus K. Yamin, MD, Kaiser Permanente Oakland Medical Center, Hilary R. Iskin, BA, University of Michigan Medical School, and Ridhima Vemula, BA, University of Cincinnati College of Medicine, all formerly affiliated with the CREST Network; and Donald M. Yealy, MD, University of Pittsburgh School of Medicine.
+Co-authors include Dustin G. Mark, MD, Uli Chettipally, MD, MPH, Jie Huang, PhD, Adina S. Rauchwerger, MPH, Mary E. Reed, Dr.PH, James S. Lin, MD, Mamata V. Kene MD, MPH, Dana R. Sax, MD, MPH, Ian D. McLachlan, MD, MPH, and Andrew R. Elms, MD, of the CREST Network; David H. Wang, MD, Scripps Health, Tamara S. Pleshakov, DO, Kaiser Permanente Los Angeles Medical Center, Cyrus K. Yamin, MD, Kaiser Permanente Oakland Medical Center, Hilary R. Iskin, BA, University of Michigan Medical School, and Ridhima Vemula, BA, University of Cincinnati College of Medicine; and Donald M. Yealy, MD, University of Pittsburgh School of Medicine.